 Who should go here?
 Lovers of fish and Roman dishes looking for a fun but upscale-ish meal.

-Book well in advance and our top-tip is to request to be seated upstairs in the non-smoking area.
-May be best to have someone you know that speaks Italian reserve for you – like us if you buy our tours!
+Book well in advance, and our top tip is to request to be seated upstairs in the non-smoking area.
+It may be a good idea to have someone that speaks Italian reserve for you—like us if you take our tours!

 Popular Rome Tours